drscotthawley/prefigure/README.md

 ```
 Starting with `prefigure` v0.0.8, there is an On-the-Fly Control (pronounced like something one says in frustration when one realizes one has forgetten to set a variable properly).
 This tracks any changes to arguments made to a separate file (by default `ofc.ini`) and
 updates those args dyanmically when changes to that file are made.
+It can also (optionally) log those changes to WandB (and when they occur); see sample usage below.

 ## Sample usage: